chinapedia/wikipedia.abstract.en/Page/Moctezuma_II.md

 Descendants in Mexico and the Spanish nobility

-Retrato_de_Moctezuma_II.png Hernan_Fernando_Cortes.jpg Tecuichpoch.png Coat of arms of the Dukes de Moctezuma de Tultengo (Descendientes del Emperador Mexica Moctezuma II).
 Moctezuma had many wives and concubines by whom he fathered an enormous family.
 Though the exact number of his children is unknown and the names of most of his children were lost to history, according to a Spanish chronicler, by the time he was taken captive, Moctezuma had fathered 100 children and fifty of his wives and concubines were then in some stage of pregnancy, though this estimate may have been exaggerated.[37]
 As Aztec culture made class distinctions between the children of senior wives, lesser wives, and concubines, not all of his children were considered equal in nobility or inheritance rights.

 Of his many wives may be named the princesses Teitlalco, Acatlan, and Miahuaxochitl, of whom the first named appears to have been the only legitimate consort.
 By her he left a son, Asupacaci, who fell during the Noche Triste, and a daughter, Tecuichpo, baptized as Isabel, married consecutively to Cuauhtemoc (the last Mexican sovereign), to visitador general Alonso Grado, to Pedro Andrade Gallego, and to Juan Cano de Saavedra.
 She had children by the latter two, from whom descend the illustrious families of Andrade-Montezuma and Cano-Montezuma.
 By the Princess Acatlan were left two daughters, baptized as Maria and Marina (also known as Leonor).
 The latter alone left offspring, from whom descends the Sotelo-Montezuma family.[38]